rylanharper/nitrogen/README.md

 const shopify = useShopify()
 ```

-Operations can be referenced using this composable with dot notation:
+Operations can be referenced using dot notation:

 ```ts
 // Shopify